 - EU duties on textile apparel have dismantling periods stretching from five to seven years for the more sensitive items and three years and at entry into force for less sensitive goods.
-Footwear also gets the longest EU staging period, of seven years, for sensitive EU items and three years or elimination at entry into force on items which are less sensitive1 - The EU offered mostly duty-free tariff rate quotas for Vietnamese rice exports: (1) 30,000 tons of milled rice; (2) 20,000 tons of husked rice (in product weight, equal to 13,800 tons milled equivalent); (3) for broken rice: 50% tariff cut at entry into force and then linear reduction over 5 years; (4) 30,000 tons fragrant rice. - Other products which received improved market access via duty-free tariff rate quotas include sweet corn (quota of 5,000 tons and liberalisation for baby corn), garlic (quota of 400 tons), mushrooms (quota of 350 tons), sugar and high-sugar-containing products (combined quota of 20,000 tons), manioc starch (quota of 30,000 tons), surimi (quota of 500 tons) and canned tuna (quota of 11,500 tons and strict rules of origin; liberalisation of fresh/chilled tuna); - Non-processed shrimps will be liberalised as of entry into force - Pangasius (catfish) will be liberalised in three years.
+Footwear also gets the - rice: (2) 20.000 tons of husked rice (in product weight, equal to 13.800 tons milled equivalent); (3) for - Other products which received improved market access via duty-free tariff rate quotas include sweet corn (quota of 5,000 tons and liberalisation for baby corn), garlic (quota of 400 tons), mushrooms (quota (quota of 30,000 tons), surimi (quota of 500 tons) and canned tuna (quota of 11,500 tons and strict rules of origin; liberalisation of fresh/chilled tuna); - Pangasius (catfish) will be liberalised in three years.